Modernist monuments and sites to see in Barcelona

 These small red circles on the ground may have already attracted your attention during one of your walks in the Catalan capital.

 If you follow them you will stumble upon the wonders of modernist architecture.
 As you can imagine, there is Gaudi but not only that!
-Here, ChicRoom tells you more about some of these unique and original monuments not to be missed during your stay in Barcelona.
+Here, ChicRoom tells you more about some of these unique and original monuments that you shouldn’t miss during your stay in Barcelona.
 For instance, the neighbourhood of Eixample is full of modernist buildings.
-So when you walk around, don’t forget to keep your head up!
+Therefore, when you walk around, don’t forget to keep your head up!

 Below you’ll find a list of some of the unmissable modernist sites: